Dean177/reason-standard/docs/Contributing.md

 > `lfindi ?pos t ~f` returns the smallest `i >= pos` such that `f i t.[i]`, if there is such an `i`.
 By default, `pos = 0`.

-Its incredibly dense, the names are short to the point of basically being symbols and self referential.
+Its incredibly dense, the names are short to the point of basically being symbols and it is self referential.

 Either a longer explanation using real words or an example using real data would have been better.